updatengine-ng/updatengine-server/README.md

-mysqladmin -u root -p create updatengine mysql -u root -p -e "GRANT ALL PRIVILEGES ON updatengine.* TO 'updatengineuser'@'localhost' IDENTIFIED by 'unmotdepasse' WITH GRANT OPTION;" mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root -p mysql sudo service mysql restart
+mysqladmin -u root -p create updatengine mysql -u root -p -e "GRANT ALL PRIVILEGES ON updatengine.* TO 'updatengineuser'@'localhost' IDENTIFIED by 'unmotdepasse' WITH GRANT OPTION;" mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root -p mysql
+# You may see some warnings such as below, but don't worry about this.
+This files are used by 'tzselect' linux command and are not timezone.
+# Warning: Unable to load '/usr/share/zoneinfo/iso3166.tab' as time zone.
+Skipping it.
+# Warning: Unable to load '/usr/share/zoneinfo/leap-seconds.list' as time zone.
+Skipping it.
+# Warning: Unable to load '/usr/share/zoneinfo/zone.tab' as time zone.
+Skipping it.
+# Warning: Unable to load '/usr/share/zoneinfo/zone1970.tab' as time zone.
+Skipping it.
+sudo service mysql restart

 sudo cp /var/www/UE-environment/updatengine-server/updatengine/settings.py.model /var/www/UE-environment/updatengine-server/updatengine/settings.py